Challenging a Universal Credit decision - Appeal against the decision

 - Northern Ireland: Appeal form NOA1(SS)

-Pick up a copy of the appeal form from your local Jobcentre, or
+You can also pick up a copy of the appeal form from your local Jobcentre or Write to HM Courts and Tribunals Service (see address below).

 If you can't get hold of the official appeal form, make sure you include the following details in your letter: